NomicFoundation/hardhat/docs/config/README.md

 The `networks` config field is an optional object where network names map to their configuration.

-There are two kinds of networks in Hardhat: [JSON-RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC) based networks, and the built-in Hardhat EVM network.
+There are two kinds of networks in Hardhat: [JSON-RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC) based networks, and the built-in Hardhat Network network.

 You can customize which network is used by default when running Hardhat by setting the config's `defaultNetwork` field.
 If you omit this config, its default value is `"hardhat"`.

-### Hardhat EVM network
+### Hardhat Network

 Hardhat comes built-in with a special network called `hardhat`.
-When using this network, an instance of [Hardhat EVM](../hardhat-evm) will be automatically created when your run a task, script or test your smart contracts
+When using this network, an instance of [Hardhat Network](../hardhat-network) will be automatically created when your run a task, script or test your smart contracts

-Hardhat EVM has first-class support of Solidity.
+Hardhat Network has first-class support of Solidity.
 It always knows which smart contracts are being run and knows exactly what they do and why they fail.
-Learn more about it [here](../hardhat-evm).
+Learn more about it [here](../hardhat-network).

 You can set the following fields on the `hardhat` config:

-- `chainId`: The chan id number used by Hardhat EVM's blockchain.
+- `chainId`: The chan id number used by Hardhat Network's blockchain.
 Default value: `31337`.

 - `from`: The address to use as default sender.
-If not present the first account of the Hardhat EVM is used.
+If not present the first account of the Hardhat Network is used.

 - `gas`: Its value should be `"auto"` or a number.
 If a number is used, it will be the gas limit used by default in every transaction.
 If `"auto"` is used, the gas limit will be automatically estimated.
 Default value: `9500000`.